 After consumption of food, digestive "tonic" and peristaltic contractions begin which help to break down the food and move it through.
 When the chyme reaches the opening to the duodenum known as the pylorus, contractions "squirt" the food back into the stomach through a process called retropulsion, which exerts additional force and further grinds down food into smaller particles.
 Gastric emptying is the release of food from the stomach into the duodenum; the process is tightly controlled liquids are emptied much more quickly than solids.
 Gastric emptying has attracted medical interest as rapid gastric emptying is related to obesity and delayed gastric emptying syndrome is associated with diabetes mellitus, aging, and gastroesophageal reflux.

 The transverse section of the alimentary canal reveals four (or five, see description under mucosa) distinct and well developed layers within the stomach:

 After being processed in the stomach, food is passed to the small intestine via the pyloric sphincter.
 The majority of digestion and absorption occurs here after the milky chyme enters the duodenum.
 Here it is further mixed with three different liquids:

-nutrients into smaller molecules to allow absorption into the circulatory or lymphatic systems.
+As the pH level changes in the small intestines and gradually becomes basic, more enzymes are activated further that chemically break down various nutrients into smaller molecules to allow absorption into the circulatory or lymphatic systems.
 Small, finger-like structures called villi, each of which is covered with even smaller hair-like structures called microvilli improve the absorption of nutrients by increasing the surface area of the intestine and enhancing speed at which nutrients are absorbed.
 Blood containing the absorbed nutrients is carried away from the small intestine via the hepatic portal vein and goes to the liver for filtering, removal of toxins, and nutrient processing.